liulifenyf/TSPTFBS/README.md

 RAP2.6,0.9987594000000001
 CBF1,0.99839324
 ```
 *** Attention: Because each prediction will cover last predicted result.
-In case of confusing, you'd better delete the "output" folder after your restore the prediction result.
+In case of confusing, you'd better delete the "output" folder after your restoring the prediction result.